Your Guide to Multichannel Inventory Management

 Multichannel retail and distribution is now a requirement for brands to be successful in ecommerce.
 Businesses not only need to be selling on multiple sales channels, but they also need to overcome the difficulties that come with the sales model, including tracking, managing, and shipping inventory.
 Inventory management can become very challenging very quickly, and if you don't have the structure and tools to secure inventory and fulfill orders, your business can crumble under the pressure.

 Purchases and production orders also add to the complexity of inventory and warehouse management in a multichannel structure.
-That's why inventory management software has become such a vital component of multichannel business operations.
+That's why inventory management software has become such a vital component of multichannel business operations (check out our article on the best inventory management software solutions for more).
 It provides multiple features that cross inventory, shipping, warehouses, and vendors, which collectively help prevent lost sales and unhappy customers.

 Challenges in multichannel inventory management